Proud Boys documentarian to be among first Jan. 6 witnesses - NewsBreak

 Proud Boys documentarian to be among first Jan.
 6 witnesses

-The House panel investigating the Jan.
-6, 2021, Capitol insurrection is expected to focus part of its first hearing Thursday on far-right extremists who broke into the building that day, with testimony from a documentary filmmaker who recorded the riot and a Capitol Police officer who was one of the first people injured in the attack.
+WASHINGTON — (AP) — The House panel investigating the Jan.
+6 insurrection at the U.S. Capitol will open a series of hearings focusing on far-right extremists who broke into the building, with testimony from a documentary filmmaker who recorded the riot and a Capitol Police officer who was one of the first people injured in the attack.

-British filmmaker Nick Quested, who recorded members of the far-right Proud Boys extremist group as they stormed the building, told The Associated Press on Monday that he will be among the witnesses in Thursday night’s prime-time hearing .

-The committee is also expected to hear testimony from Caroline Edwards, a U.S. Capitol Police officer who was seriously injured as the rioters, including members of the Proud Boys, shoved past police officers and forced their way into the Capitol.
-That's according to a person familiar with the matter who was not authorized to discuss the committee's plans.
+The panel announced Tuesday that the witnesses at Thursday night's prime-time hearing will be British filmmaker Nick Quested, who recorded members of the far-right Proud Boys as they stormed the building, and Caroline Edwards, a U.S. Capitol Police officer who was seriously injured as the rioters, including members of the Proud Boys, shoved past police officers and forced their way into the Capitol.

+In announcing the witnesses, the committee said it would “present previously unseen material documenting January 6th, receive witness testimony, and provide the American people an initial summary of its findings about the coordinated, multi-step effort to overturn the results of the 2020 presidential election and prevent the transfer of power.”

-The panel has not yet announced a full list of witnesses for the hearing , which is expected to be a broad, multimedia overview of the committee’s findings and a reminder to the public of the violence of the day.
-The committee is expected to hold multiple hearings this month, with other hearings in the coming weeks diving into more specifics of the planning behind the attack.
+The hearing is expected to be a broad, multimedia overview of the committee's findings and a reminder to the public of the violence of the day, with other hearings in the coming weeks diving into more specifics of the planning behind the attack.
+In its yearlong investigation the committee has conducted more than 1,000 interviews.

-Lawmakers are focused not only on the extremist groups that were among the rioters, but also on President Donald Trump's actions at the White House while the mob of his supporters beat law enforcement officers and broke into the building.

 The committee has reached out to a group of Trump-era Justice Department officials, including Jeffrey Rosen, the acting attorney general at the time of the riot, about having them as witnesses, according to a person familiar with the matter who insisted on anonymity to discuss private conversations.

+Lawmakers are focused not only on the extremist groups that were among the rioters, but also on President Donald Trump’s actions at the White House while the mob of his supporters beat law enforcement officers and broke into the building.
+They have also investigated Trump's efforts to overturn the election in the weeks before the attack, including pressure on state officials.

-Quested, a British filmmaker who also witnessed some of the Proud Boys' planning before the attack on the Capitol, was present for some of the most extraordinary events that took place that day, accompanying members of the extremist group as they walked to the Capitol from Trump’s morning speech in front of the White House, as they broke through police barriers and eventually into the building, and as hundreds of Trump’s supporters moved through the Capitol to protest his defeat.
+Quested, a British filmmaker who also witnessed some of the Proud Boys' planning before the attack on the Capitol, was present for some of the most extraordinary events that took place that day.
+He accompanied members of the extremist group as they walked to the Capitol from Trump’s morning speech in front of the White House, as they broke through police barriers and eventually into the building, and as hundreds of Trump’s supporters moved through the Capitol to protest his defeat.
+Quested confirmed to The Associated Press on Monday that he would be a witness.

-He also filmed Henry “Enrique” Tarrio, then the leader of the Proud Boys, the night before when Tarrio met in an underground Washington garage with Elmer “Stewart” Rhodes, the founder and leader of the Oath Keepers, another extremist group present at the riot.
-His video did not record the conversation but shows the two meeting in the garage with other members of the groups.
+Quested also filmed Henry “Enrique” Tarrio, then the leader of the Proud Boys, the night before when Tarrio met in an underground Washington garage with Elmer “Stewart” Rhodes, the founder and leader of the Oath Keepers, another extremist group present at the riot.
+The video did not record the conversation but shows the two meeting in the garage with other members of the groups.

 Tarrio and other members of the group were charged on Monday with seditious conspiracy for what federal prosecutors say was a coordinated attack to stop Congress from certifying President Joe Biden's 2020 electoral victory.
 Rhodes was indicted on similar charges earlier this year.